 One suspected suicide and 3 suicide attempts by intoxication occurred, all in the pharmacotherapy-alone group.

-The post-ECT relapse rates were substantial in both treatment groups with a statistically significant advantage for combined treatment with pharmacotherapy and continuation ECT.
+Conclusions: The post-ECT relapse rates were substantial in both treatment groups with a statistically significant advantage for combined treatment with pharmacotherapy and continuation ECT.
 Further studies are needed to define indications for continuation ECT, pharmacotherapy, and their combination.

 From the *Psychiatric Research Centre, Örebro County Council; †School of Health and Medical Sciences, Örebro University; ‡Department of Neuroscience, Psychiatry, Uppsala University, Uppsala; §Clinic of Psychiatry, Falun; ∥Department of Clinical Neuroscience, Karolinska Institutet, Hagalund; ¶Danderyd Hospital, Stockholm, Sweden and #Clinical Epidemiology and Biostatistics Unit, Örebro University Hospital, Örebro, Sweden.

 Received for publication July 26, 2012; accepted September 26, 2012.